Improving the employee experience: how to build a usable internal web portal

 Launch day

 Lastly, when your launch day approaches, your biggest challenge will stand in your way.
-The portal can be as minimal and provisional as you need it to be, but it damn well better work perfectly.
+The portal can be as minimal and provisional as you need it to be, but it must work perfectly.

 Launch day is effectively going all-in.
 With a consumer site or app, you will only engage a fraction of your user base on your first day and can label the product "beta" without lasting issues.
 Reputation still counts, but the value of your product can outweigh a few teething troubles.